Privacy Policy

 We share only with service providers who help us run the platform, under agreements that limit them to that purpose:

-• Google — "Sign in with Google" if you choose it, and Google Workspace, where we keep our own access-controlled backup of form submissions (so we never lose your request).
+• Google: "Sign in with Google" if you choose it.
+We also use Google Workspace, where we keep our own access-controlled backup of form submissions (so we never lose your request).

-We may share information if required by law (for example, a valid legal request), or to protect the safety and rights of our community.
+We may share information if required by law: for example a valid legal request.
+We may also share it to protect the safety and rights of our community.
 We will resist overbroad requests where we lawfully can.
 We do not share your information for anyone's advertising.

 Your choices and rights

 You can, at any time: see the information we hold about you; correct it; export it; delete your account and data; opt out of program emails (transactional sign-in emails are required to use the account); and control what's visible about you, including a "run quieter" mode and pausing reminders.
-Signed in, use Manage your data in the "Run quieter" panel to see, download, or remove your information — one category at a time or your whole account.
+When signed in, use Manage your data in the "Run quieter" panel to see or download your information.
+You can also remove it there, one category at a time or your whole account.
 Or contact us at [email protected].
-Depending on where you live, you may have additional rights to access, correct, or delete your information.
+Depending on where you live, you may have additional rights over your information.
+Those can include the right to access it.
+They can also include the right to correct or delete it.

 How long we keep information

 We keep your account information until you delete your account or ask us to.
 We keep support requests for up to 24 months.
-Aggregated or anonymized information, which does not identify you, may be kept indefinitely.
+Aggregated or anonymized information does not identify you.
+It may be kept indefinitely.

 How we protect it

-We use encryption in transit, access controls, bot protection, and reputable infrastructure.
+We use encryption in transit and access controls.
+We use bot protection and reputable infrastructure.
 No system is perfectly secure, but we minimize what we collect precisely so there is less to protect.

 Sensitive information and safety

 We treat information about your identity and well-being with particular care.
-You control your visibility at every step, public content is opt-in and removable, and we design to reduce risk for LGBTQ+ users.
+You control your visibility at every step.
+Public content is opt-in and removable.
+We design to reduce risk for LGBTQ+ users.
 If you choose a wellbeing or safety topic when asking for help, we surface support resources right away and handle your request with extra care.

 Users under 18

 Some people eligible to run for ANC may be 16 or 17.
-If that's you, you're welcome here, and the same protections and minimal-collection practices apply.
-This platform is not directed to children under 13, and we do not knowingly collect their information.
+If that's you, you're welcome here.
+The same protections and minimal-collection practices apply.
+This platform is not directed to children under 13.
+We do not knowingly collect their information.

 Other sites we link to